Hospitality venue inspections and convictions

 - On September 17, 2018, O2 Whyte Partnership pleaded guilty to overcrowding and received a $4,000 fine as well as a $600 victim surcharges fine

 - The charges are related to overcrowding during an inspection on an Oilers' playoff night on April 14, 2017 at O2’s Taphouse, located at 8217 104 Street

 - On July 17, 2018, Nyala Lounge (located at 98 Street and 108 Avenue), pleaded guilty to a charge of overcrowding and received a fine of $3000 to the company and $2000 to Mulugeta Tesfay, the owner

 - The charges are related to an incident of overcrowding on March 5, 2017

 - On May 14, 2018, Hudsons on Whyte pleaded guilty to overcrowding and received a $7,000 fine

 - The charges are related to overcrowding during an inspection on an Oilers playoff night on April 12, 2017

 Fines and Occupancy Loads

 Businesses can be fined up to $100,000 for a first overcrowding offence and up to $500,000 for subsequent violations.
 Provincial Courts determine the amount of the fine.
-Occupancy loads are set by Edmonton Fire Rescue Services and monitored by Edmonton Police, the Public Safety Compliance Team and by fire officials, during routine inspections.
+Maximum allowable occupancy loads are set by Edmonton Fire Rescue Services and monitored by Edmonton Police, the Public Safety Compliance Team and by Fire Safety Code Officers, during routine night patrol operational inspections.